International Guild of Knot Tyers: Six knot challenge

 This involves tying six basic knots – reef knot, sheet bend, sheepshank, clove hitch, round turn and two half-hitches and bowline – against the clock.
 The authenticated world record is 8.1 seconds, set by Clinton R. Bailey, Sr. in 1977.
 IGKT members have discussed proposals for formal rules to govern future attempts on this record.

 World Knot Tying Day

 In 2018, the IGKT-Solent Branch promoted the idea of making the 18th of December World Knot Tying Day to celebrate and remember the author Clifford W. Ashley, who wrote and illustrated The Ashley Book of Knots.
 The date was selected to coincide with Ashley's birthday (1881).
 Participants were asked to tie their favorite knot and also learn a new knot.
-Maybe also teach someone how to tie a knot?
+They were also encouraged to teach someone how to tie a knot.
 Even teaching someone to tie their shoelaces was sufficient.
 When the knots were tied, participants were encouraged to post a photo of their knot on their favorite social media site with the hashtag #WorldKnotTyingDay.
 In 2020, the IGKT shifted the day of the celebration to September 18.
 This date coincides with the day Ashley died (1947).